oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-monitoring-traffic-flows.md

 You need to complete the `Rolling update` module (last of the core Kubernetes labs modules).
 You must have completed the `Installing the Linkerd service mesh` module.
 You can have done any of the other optional module sets, or any combination of the other service mesh modules.

-## Step 1: Using the service mesh to see what's happening
+## Task 1: Using the service mesh to see what's happening

 We've seen how to install and run the service mesh, we're now doing to look at how to use it.